 We are actually expected to believe that because there is no male nor female in Christ, therefore it doesn't matter what we wear?
 This is actually laughable.
 Again, how about running it the other way?
-Since there is no male nor female, etc. how about if we dress the men in skirts and long hair?
+Since there is no male nor female, etc. how about if we dress the men in skirts?
 If the logic supposedly works one way, then why doesn't it work the other way?
 Hmm....?
 I'm still waiting for an answer on that one.

 Galatians 3:28 There

 is neither Jew nor Greek, there is neither bond nor free, there is neither male